Privacy Policy Informativa sulla privacy

 California (CCPA/CPRA) and other US state privacy laws

 You have the right to know/access, delete, correct, opt out of the “sale” or “sharing” of personal information (including “sharing” for cross-context behavioral advertising), limit certain uses, and non-discrimination for exercising your rights.
-The personal information involved is limited to the advertising identifiers, device/diagnostic information, IP address, and ad-interaction data (Section 3(b)) processed by Google and its partners.
+The personal information involved is limited to the advertising identifiers, device/diagnostic information, IP address, and ad-interaction data (Section 3(b)) processed by Google and its partners, and — where they are switched on — the banded usage and reliability statistics, the random app-instance identifier, and the IP-derived approximate location described in Section 3(d), processed by Google as our analytics provider.
+The statistics in Section 3(d) are not sold or shared for cross-context behavioural advertising, and no advertising identifier is used for them; you can switch them off with the in-app “share usage statistics” control described in Section 3(d).
 Depending on your settings and region, the use of advertising identifiers for personalized advertising may be a “sale” or “sharing” under California law.
 Exercise an opt-out by declining consent / changing your choice in the in-app “Ad & privacy settings” and via the Android Advertising ID controls (Section 7).
 You may also contact us at luxebytecomp@gmail.com.
 Because we operate no servers and receive none of this data, opt-out and deletion for advertising data are fulfilled through these controls and directly with Google.

 10. Children’s privacy

 The App is a general-audience utility.
 On Google Play it is declared as not targeted to, and not primarily appealing to, children, and it is not part of the Google Play “Designed for Families” / Teacher Approved programme.
-The App is intended for users aged 13 and over.
+Its declared target audience on Google Play is users aged 16 and over.

-If you believe a child has used the App and that advertising data was collected without appropriate consent, contact us at luxebytecomp@gmail.com.
+If you believe a child has used the App and that advertising data, or the statistics described in Section 3(d), were collected without appropriate consent, contact us at luxebytecomp@gmail.com.
 Because such data is held by Google rather than by us, we will help direct a deletion request to Google and provide the Android Advertising ID controls (Section 7) that immediately limit and reset the identifier.
 This approach is intended to be consistent with COPPA and the Google Play Families Policy.

 11. Security

 We take a proportionate approach matching the App’s minimal data footprint.
 The App keeps its data on your device, protected by Android’s standard application sandbox and the device’s own protections (lock screen, encryption, OS permissions); we hold no central database to breach.
 We transmit no personal data to our own infrastructure, because we operate none.
-The advertising data is transmitted and protected in transit by Google’s security measures as part of the Google Mobile Ads SDK.
+The advertising data is transmitted and protected in transit by Google’s security measures as part of the Google Mobile Ads SDK, and the statistics in Section 3(d) likewise, as part of the Google Analytics for Firebase SDK.
 No method of electronic processing is ever completely secure; however, by keeping data on-device and operating no servers, we structurally minimize the risk to your information.

 12. Changes to this policy and how you are notified